MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-secure-api-access.md

 The Microsoft Entra application proxy forms the backbone of the solution, working as a public endpoint for API access, and providing authentication and authorization.
 You can access your APIs from a vast array of platforms by using the [Microsoft Authentication Library (MSAL)](~/identity-platform/reference-v2-libraries.md) libraries.

-Since Microsoft Entra application proxy authentication and authorization are built on top of Microsoft Entra ID, you can use Microsoft Entra Conditional Access to ensure only trusted devices can access APIs published through Application Proxy.
+Since Microsoft Entra application proxy authentication and authorization are built on top of Microsoft Entra ID, you can use Microsoft Entra Conditional Access to ensure only trusted devices can access APIs published through application proxy.
 Use Microsoft Entra join or Microsoft Entra hybrid joined for desktops, and Intune Managed for devices.
 You can also take advantage of Microsoft Entra ID P1 or P2 features like Microsoft Entra multifactor authentication, and the machine learning-backed security of [Microsoft Entra ID Protection](~/id-protection/overview-identity-protection.md).

 ## Prerequisites